model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 debug_assert!((now - last_update - time_adjustment) * size < refill_time);
 ```

 we expected the verification to succeed.
-However, Kani presented us with The “VERIFICATION FAILED”, which was unexpected to say the least.
+However, Kani presented us with The “VERIFICATION FAILED” message, which was unexpected to say the least.

 So what went wrong?
 In the hand-written proof, the error was assuming that `-⌊-x⌋ = ⌊x⌋` (had this step been gotten correctly, the bound would have been `refill_time/size` rounded *up*, which obviously allows for violations).
 To see how our code actually violates the property, we need to have a look at how the relevant part of `auto_replenish` was actually implemented: